Michael is a barrister in No5’s Public Law Group.

 R (Pierpoint) v Parole Board for England and Wales EWHC 2705 (Admin)

 A successful challenge to a refusal by the Parole Board to grant an oral hearing in a recall case.
 The Parole Board had failed to comply with the Osborn guidelines and failed to give adequate reasons.
-The Court made a mandatory order for an oral hearing.
+The Court (HHJ Saffman) made a mandatory order for an oral hearing.
 Michael acted for the Claimant.

 Assessor, Swiss Study Foundation (interviewing and selecting scholarship candidates)